rogorido/sistercities/sistercities.md

 # install.packages("ggplot2")
 ```

-## A first small example: a scatterplot of population data
+## A first example: a scatterplot of population data

 But, let's begin with a small example which we will slowly modify.
 In our data we have the population of the origin city and the destination city.
 We could be interested in knowing whether population is a related variable, that is: are small/big cities more often related to cities in their population range?
 We could do this using a [scatterplot](https://en.wikipedia.org/wiki/Scatter_plot) showing both population data.
 In ggplot this coud be done as follows (we use the natural log of the population data to overcome the skewness of the data):